 But what if the warranty is expired?

 If the warranty is expired when you first report the defect to the manufacturer or dealer – you may be out of luck.
-This is why it’s so important to report any issues with a vehicle immediately.
+This is why it’s so important to report any issues immediately after the new car breaks down.
 As long as the warranty is in effect when the defect is first reported, the claim can be valid – even if it expires shortly after.

 Don’t Waste Time in Finding an Attorney

-If your situation checks all the boxes of lemon law in California, you cannot waste any time in turning to a lemon law lawyer.
+If your car keeps breaking down – and checks all the boxes of lemon law in California, you cannot waste any time turning to a specialized lawyer.
 This is especially true after a vehicle breakdown.

 If you take any one tidbit from this article, it should be this: earning the full buyback (refund) will be nearly impossible without an attorney on your side.

 Manufacturers have no problem leading you astray by encouraging you to steer clear of lemon law attorneys.
-This is because they know their chances of being held accountable for selling a faulty vehicle go way up when the consumer has a lawyer.
+This is because they know their chances of having to pay for a faulty vehicle go way up when the consumer has a lawyer.

 As soon as your vehicle meets the qualifications of lemon law, stop talking to the manufacturer altogether.
 The attorney you hire is the only party truly on your side.

 Another important tidbit: do not shy away from a skilled attorney due to fears of high fees.
 Quality legal help does not come cheap.
-However, lemon law lawyers – like personal injury lawyers – do not get paid until they win the case.
+However, lemon law lawyers – like personal injury lawyers – work on a contingency fee agreement.
+This means they do not get paid until they win the case, and they won’t charge you a penny upfront.
 In other words, ANYONE can afford a good lemon attorney.

 If the lawyer demands out-of-pocket costs from you, this is a red flag to head for the door.